publisha/publisha.github.io/pages/InDesign_to_HTML.md

 - Character Styles become inline tags such as `<bold>` and `<span>`
 - Object Styles become box elements such as `<div>` and `<section>`
 - Table styles will become  HTML tables with `<table>`,  `<td>` and `<tr>`

+## Not to Forget

+Make sure that you set the Export Tagging for each paragraph, character and object styles, so that you can control the CSS styling after exporting.

+Use `<li>` for the bulleted lists and use HTML5 tags where appropriate.
+These tags include `<section>` and `<nav>`.

+### Master Page items?

+You can ignore whatever is on the master pages; page numbers and running headers will not appear in the HTML export.